Matt Harvey: 2013

 As the mid-season All-Star break approached, team management talked about limiting Harvey's innings to ensure his pitching health.
 Harvey had thrown 117 innings in 17 starts at the time, which put him on a season-long pace for 240–250 innings.
 Mets manager Terry Collins said Harvey would not be allowed to pitch more than 215–220 innings.

 Harvey was the starting pitcher for the 2013 MLB All-Star Game, which took place at the Mets' home ballpark, Citi Field in which he pitched the first two innings.
 On August 7, Harvey pitched his first career complete game shutout, giving up four hits and striking out six in a 5–0 win over the Colorado Rockies.
 On August 26, Harvey was diagnosed with a partial tear of the ulnar collateral ligament in his right elbow and was placed on the disabled list.
 He had logged 178 1/3 innings at that point.

 On September 17, Harvey said he would try rehab before opting for surgery.
 But the Mets announced on October 4 that Harvey would have Tommy John surgery to repair his right elbow.
 Because of the procedure, Harvey was expected to miss the entire 2014 season.
-Harvey finished this past season 9–5 with a 2.27 ERA in 26 starts with 191 strikeouts in 178 1/3 innings.
+Harvey finished the season 9–5 with a 2.27 ERA in 26 starts with 191 strikeouts in 178 1/3 innings.
 It was later announced that Harvey had finished tied for 4th in the Cy Young Award, losing to Los Angeles Dodgers pitcher Clayton Kershaw.